Avvo Rating Badge

 In derivative actions, there is generally a pre-suit demand requirement where the plaintiff is required to allege that the board ignored the plaintiff’s demand to pursue the claim or that such a demand was excused.
 Double derivative actions also have a pre-suit demand requirement, though many courts recognize a “double demand” requirement where the demand must be made to the boards of both the parent and subsidiary corporations.
 However, most courts do not insist on a double demand when the boards of the parent and subsidiary are comprised of the same individuals.

-Lubin Austermuehle’s business dispute and shareholder’s rights attorneys have more than three decades of experience helping shareholders and business clients unravel the complexities of Illinois and out-of-state corporate and LLC laws.
+DiTommaso Lubin ’s business dispute and shareholder’s rights attorneys have more than three decades of experience helping shareholders and business clients unravel the complexities of Illinois and out-of-state corporate and LLC laws.
 Our Chicago derivative action litigation lawyers serve clients throughout Illinois and the Midwest.
-If you’re a shareholder of a parent corporation whose subsidiary is being harmed or you are a business owner facing a direct or derivative action, the experienced Illinois shareholder rights and complex business litigation attorneys at Lubin Austermuehle can help.
+If you’re a shareholder of a parent corporation whose subsidiary is being harmed or you are a business owner facing a direct or derivative action, the experienced Illinois shareholder rights and complex business litigation attorneys at DiTommaso Lubin can help.
 To set up a consultation with one of our Chicago shareholder dispute attorneys, please call us toll-free at 630-333-0333 or contact us online.

 Client Reviews